LGBT Liaison to Mayor's Office: 480-350-8959

 He has two daughters that he is raising in his hometown.

-Kiwanis Club of Tempe; Tempe Sister Cities; Tempe Diablos; Tempe Leadership Class 15; Tempe Impact Education Foundation; Tempe YMCA; Arizona League of Cities and Towns, Executive Committee Member; NLC Board Member; NLC City Futures Community & Regional Development Panel, Chair; NLC University Communities Council; Board of Directors, Greater Phoenix Economic Council; Regional Council, Maricopa Association of Government; Rio Salado Foundation, Vice President
+Kiwanis Club of Tempe; Tempe Sister Cities, Board Member; Tempe Diablos; Tempe Leadership Class 15; Tempe Impact Education Foundation; Tempe YMCA; Arizona League of Cities and Towns, Executive Committee Member and Past President; NLC Advisory Board Member and former NLC Board Member; NLC University Communities Council; Greater Phoenix Economic Council, Board of Directors; Maricopa Association of Governments, Executive Committee, Regional Council, and Transportation Policy Committee; Rio Salado Foundation, President.